bradleytaunt/eleventy-taunt/posts/over-nesting.md

 - Everything is written in `insert pre-processor here` - so it's cleaner/compiled anyway
 - It's *technically* DRY

-I personally believe these are all weak excuses that don't justify the poor experience future maintainers of your code will face. *You should always write your code with idea that someone completely new to the project will have to maintain it*.
+I personally believe these are all weak excuses that don't justify the poor experience future maintainers of your code will face. *You should always write your code with the idea someone completely new to the project will have to maintain it*.

 Let's look at an average example of poor nesting that I've seen out in the wild: